FlorianKrull/CompilerConstructionSS2019/specification.md

 - Files contain *one* newline at the end.
 - Lines do not contain trailing white-space.
 - Your code does not trigger warnings, justify them if otherwise.
-- Do not waste time or space (memory leaks).
+- Do not waste time or space (this includes memory leaks).
 - Check for leaks using `valgrind`, especially in error cases.
 - Keep design and development principles in mind, especially KISS and DRY.
 - Always state the source of non-original content.